-- Be positive with your child when you talk about starting nursery; try to 'put away' any anxiety or fears you may have in the presence of your child. - Get to know some other children and parents who will be starting nursery at the same time. - Look through your child's 'How can my family help me to get ready for nursery?' booklet with them, discussing what it will be like and what they might do when they are at nursery. - Encourage them to practise getting dressed themselves, trying on their school uniform and coat.
+- Be positive with your child when you talk about starting school; try to 'put away' any anxiety or fears you may have yourself in the presence of your child. - Get to know some other children and parents who will be starting school at the same time. - Look through your child's 'Welcome to School' book with them, discussing what it will be like and what they might do when they are at school. - Encourage them to practise getting dressed themselves, trying on their school uniform and coat.
 Practise doing up buttons and zips on cardigans and coats; putting coats on is especially useful for those winter outdoor learning sessions. - Help your child to recognise their name on clothing by looking at the letter shapes.
-You could play a memory game by encouraging them to put the letters of their name in the correct order. - Read, read, read read books, share stories and nursery rhymes, sing songs together.
+You could play a memory game by encouraging them to put the letters of their name in the correct order. - Read read, read, read read books, share stories and nursery rhymes, sing songs and action songs together. - When your child writes their name, encourage them to use lower case letters except for the first letter.
+Also talk about the sounds of letters as well as the names of each of the letters in their names. - Talk about the numbers, letters and shapes of things you and your child see in everyday life eg. numbers on doors/gateposts, car number plates, words on signposts etc.